Jackson celebrates 90th birthday - Sidney Daily News

-SIDNEY — Thomas Jackson, of Sidney, will celebrate his 90th birthday, at an open house, hosted by his family, at the Sidney Boat Club, 1055 Riverside Drive, from 2 to 4 p.m.
+SIDNEY — Thomas Jackson, of Sidney, will celebrate his 90th birthday, at an open house, hosted by his family, at the Sidney Boat Club, 1055 Riverside Drive, on Saturday, Dec.
+30, from 2 to 4 p.m.

 He requests that gifts be omitted.